 In the early nineteenth century, Kentucky became a battleground between those for and against slaveholding, resulting in hard-fought clash that divided churches and pitted old friends against one another.
 To stem the crisis, the Baptists made the unprecedented decision to relinquish any authority over the question of the institution slavery to the civil state, defining the issue as being outside the province of the churches and as the proper concern of the government.
 In abandoning their once jealously-guarded autonomy, the Baptists embraced the authority of the state, and, in so doing, they participated in reshaping the sacred and secular realms in the new republic, helping to define not only the appropriate boundaries of the religious realm but also the boundaries of the civil state in the early national era.
 In 1805 the Kentucky Baptist Association passed the following resolution: "This Association judges it improper for ministers, churches, and Associations to meddle with emancipation from slavery, or any other political subject, and, as such, we advise ministers and churches to have nothing to do therewith in their religious capacities."

-In 1831, Elijah Davidson and his family moved from Kentucky to Illinois and set up a home and business in Monmouth.
+In 1831, Elijah and Margaret moved from Kentucky to Illinois and set up a home and business in Monmouth.
 That year the Davidsons became charter members of the Christian Church in Cameron, the township adjacent to Monmouth.
 In 1839, when another church was organized in Monmouth, Elijah donated land for the building and was elected the church's first clerk.
 A supporter of prohibition, Davidson was a trustee on the town council in 1836 when it approved its first ordinance forbidding unlicensed tippling houses and groceries, being drunk or intoxicated, or keeping tippling houses open on Sunday.